SupeRuier/awesome-active-learning/subfields/pb_classification.md

 - [Diverse ensembles for active learning [ICML, 2004]](https://dl.acm.org/doi/10.1145/1015330.1015385): Previous QBC are hard to make classifiers very different from each other.
 This method use DECORATE to build classifiers.
 C4.5 as base learner.
 Outperform 4.
 Select the instance with the highest JS divergence.
 (339 citations)(Delete)
 - [Bayesian active learning for classification and preference learning [2011, Arxiv]](https://arxiv.xilesou.top/abs/1112.5745): Bayesian Active Learning by Disagreement (**BALD**).
 Seek the x for which the parameters under the posterior (output by using the parameters) disagree about the outcome (output by using the labeled dataset) the most.
 (149 citations)

-## Expected-improvement-based
+## Expected Improvements

 Our learning purpose is to reduce the generalization error at the end (in other word, have a better performance at the end).
 From this perspective, we can select the instances which could improve the performance for each selection stage.
 Because we don't know the true label of the instance we are going to selecting, normally the expected performance is calculated for each instance.
-These methods normally need to be retrained for each unlabeled instances in the pool, so it might be really time consuming.
+These methods normally need to be retrained for each unlabeled instances in the pool, so it could be really time consuming.

 - Expected improvement
   - Error Reduction: Most directly, reduce the generalization error.